TosbackCgusBridge-Bot/CGUs-versions/Snapfish/Privacy Policy.md

 HP ads and offerings on third-party websites

 HP contracts with service providers to place ads on websites owned by third parties.
-In addition, some websites may be "powered by" a service provider to provide HP offers on HP's behalf.
+In addition, some websites may be “powered by” a service provider to provide HP offers on HP’s behalf.
 These service providers may send cookies from and use web beacons on these third-party websites and on hp.com.
 The cookies and web beacons may enable HP to collect information about the pages you viewed and the links you clicked.